BCoder3/BCoder3.github.io/project3.md

 ## 3. Additional Considerations

 The program is not inherently designed to accept user input, but can be adjusted to do so.
+Additionally, gnuplot must be installed on the operating machine to generate timing data.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).